oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_sql_tuning_advisor_tasks_execution_plan_stats_comparision.html.markdown

 The following arguments are supported:

-* `execution_id` - (Required) The execution id for an execution of a SQL tuning task.
+* `execution_id` - (Required) The execution ID for an execution of a SQL tuning task.
 This is not the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `managed_database_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Managed Database.
-* `sql_object_id` - (Required) The SQL object id for the SQL tuning task.
+* `sql_object_id` - (Required) The SQL object ID for the SQL tuning task.
 This is not the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `sql_tuning_advisor_task_id` - (Required) The SQL tuning task identifier.
 This is not the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).